jsebrech/create-react-app-zero/WHY.md

 With that many external dependencies something is bound to go wrong eventually.
 This is the lived experience I've had with many web projects in React or Angular.
 Make a web app, let it sit untouched for two years, come back to it to do a one line change, and you'll probably spend a few hours just getting it to run again.

 Also, I just feel uncomfortable with that much unknowable code being included into the build.
 I want to choose my dependencies more carefully.
 But I also don't want to give up the fine development experience all these tools are buying me.
 Can't I have my cake and eat it too?
-Or is the cake always a lie?

 ## The insight

-Checking out the preact project I discovered the path laid out by others for using preact without build tools:
+Checking out the Preact project I discovered the path laid out by others for using Preact without build tools:

-1. Start with preact itself using the [no build tools route](https://preactjs.com/guide/v10/getting-started/#no-build-tools-route)
+1. Start with Preact itself using the [no build tools route](https://preactjs.com/guide/v10/getting-started/#no-build-tools-route)
 2. Use [htm](https://github.com/developit/htm) as an in-browser alternative to JSX
 3. Use a [hash router](https://jsfiddle.net/developit/gLyL6rbn/) to do app routing in a static web page